-Violence is treated differently across the world and the various legal domains: criminal law, criminal procedure, and civil rights.
-From the international criminal law (ICL) perspective, there are actions that are recognized as a grave crime but looking closely they do not receive the same treatment from the domestic legal systems.
-Thinking of violence in ICL, it immediately reminds violence against women (VAW) and gender-based violence (GBV).
+Violence is treated differently worldwide in various legal domains: criminal law, criminal procedure, and civil rights.
+From the international criminal law (ICL) perspective, some actions are recognized as grave crimes but looking closely.
+They do not receive the same treatment from the domestic legal system.
+Thinking of violence in ICL, immediately reminds violence against women (VAW) and gender-based violence (GBV).
 In fact, in some cases, people invoke custom, tradition and/or religion in their defense to justify human rights violations and international crimes.
-VAW and GBV are used especially against vulnerable groups such as women, children, elderly people and LGBT.
+VAW and GBV are used against vulnerable groups such as women, children, older people and LGBT.